pculture/miro-user-manual/en/playlists.rst

  Playlists
 ===========

-Playlists allow you to group a bunch of video or audio items into a single playlist and specify in what order they should be played.
+Playlists allow you to group a bunch of video or music items into a single playlist and specify in what order they should be played.

-Playlists show up in the sidebar below the feeds.
+Playlists show up in the sidebar below the podcasts.

 .. index:: playlists; creating